 Apple iPhone XR review: performance and battery

-The Mate 20 Pro doesn't even feel slow in any way, of course, but there's no contest when it comes to raw power.
 The potential for the chip in the iPhone XR is huge – whatever kind of app you want to load it with, from 4K video editing to 3D games, the iPhone XR can handle comfortably.